kbrzegowyit/JavaScript-Course/Advanced working with functions/5-global-object.md

 1. What is the global object?
 2. What is it named in a browser versus Node.js?
 3. What does become part of the global object in the browser?
 When?
+4. How can we use it with polyfills?